HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Compare:

-And every man that hath this hope in him purifieth himself, even as he is pure.
+And everyone who has this hope [of being like Jesus] in Him purifies himself, just as He is pure.
 (I John 3:3)

 The above (Revelation 19:7,8) describes the point at which the physical body is clothed with the body from Heaven.
 A covering of righteousness will be granted to the saints at this time.